The 2030 Agenda for Sustainable Development

 Goal 7: Ensure access to affordable, reliable, sustainable and modern energy for all

-UN TARGET By 2030, increase the share of renewable energy in the global energy mix
+UN TARGET: By 2030, increase the share of renewable energy in the global energy mix

 How we contribute to Goal 7

-As one of GAP’s core themes, energy is present throughout most of our work.
-Our energy workshops educate participants on how energy sources impact the planet.
 Thus, inspiring simple everyday energy-saving actions that reduce energy consumption and carbon emissions.

 Goal 8: Promote sustainable economic growth, employment and decent work for all

-UN TARGET By 2020, reduce the proportion of youth not in employment, education or training
+UN TARGET: By 2020, reduce the proportion of youth not in employment, education or training

 How we contribute to Goal 8